Key Takeaways

 What is the correct way to calculate age across a new year?+

 Subtract birth year from current year to get a base.
 If the birthday has not yet occurred this calendar year, subtract one additional year.
 The remaining months and days account for partial year progress.
+Example: someone born October 15, 1995, on January 20, 2026 has had their 30th birthday pass but not yet their next birthday — age is 30 years, 3 months, and 5 days.

 How many days old am I?+